Next Start

 • Create accurate estimates that detail repair and labor costs

-• Place work orders detailing part replacements and repairs and enter into work management system
+• Place work orders detailing part replacements and repairs and enter information into the work management system

-• Maintain communication with customer and be available to answer questions throughout the repair process
+• Maintain communication with customers and answer questions throughout the repair process

 • Keep record of repair details and complete necessary paperwork